EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ## Ch.
 8: Wireless Hacking

-### Q: What are the differences between WPA and WEP,  Encryption Attacks and Authentication Attacks?
+### Background
+Wi-Fi, technically known as **802.11**, is a wireless communication standard developed by the IEEE.
+The "802" refers to a group of standards that cover all types of local area networks (LANs), while the ".11" specifically applies to wireless LANs.
+Whenever updates or changes are made to this standard, they are reflected by adding a letter to the end of its name.
+For example, common updates include **802.11a**, **802.11b**, and **802.11g**.
+The 802.11 standard defines how communication works at both the physical layer and the data link layer in the OSI model.

+#### 📡 Frequencies and Channels
+The radio spectrum is regulated by governments, and specific parts are reserved for general use, known as **industrial, scientific, and medical (ISM) bands**.
+Wi-Fi (802.11) operates in the 2.4-GHz or 5-GHz ISM bands:

+- **802.11a** devices use the **5-GHz** band;
+- **802.11b/g** devices use the **2.4-GHz** band;
+- **802.11n** devices can operate in either band but require specification of the band they support;
+- Devices that support both bands are called **dual-band devices**.

+To manage the spectrum efficiently, 802.11 divides it into channels:

+- In the **2.4-GHz band**, channels are numbered from 1 to 14, but neighboring channels overlap and can cause interference.
+However, channels 1, 6, and 11 are spaced far enough apart to avoid overlap, making them the best choice for reducing interference.
+- In the **5-GHz band**, channels (numbered 36–165 in the U.S.) are all nonoverlapping.

+Channel availability and restrictions vary by country.
+For single access point (AP) setups, the AP and connected devices communicate on a single channel.
+Overlapping channels in the 2.4-GHz band can cause interference, unlike the 5-GHz band where this issue is avoided.

+#### 📶 Session Estabilishment
+Wireless networks can operate in two main modes:

+- **Infrastructure networks**: Require an access point (AP) to relay communication between clients and bridge wireless and wired networks.
+- **Ad hoc networks**: Allow direct peer-to-peer communication without an access point.

+This discussion focuses primarily on infrastructure networks, though many principles also apply to ad hoc networks.

+Before communication begins, a client must establish a session with the access point serving the wireless network.
+This is done in three steps:

+1. **Probe Request**:
+This process is for the client to identify if the wireless network is present.
+Traditionally, the client sends a broadcast message (probe request) looking for a specific network, identified by its **Service Set Identifier (SSID)**.
+The client scans all available channels, sends probe requests, and waits for responses (probe responses) from nearby access points.
+The client does this continuously until it finds the wireless network it’s configured for.
+Modern systems, like Windows Vista and newer, modify this process for security using **beacon frames**, as discussed later.

+2. **Authentication**:
+After finding the access point, the client initiates authentication.
+In the 802.11 session establishment process, this step is completely unrelated to the more advanced mechanisms that come later if the network is configured to use something like WPA.

+    - Open Authentication: The access point may be configured to allow any client to connect.

+    - Shared Key Authentication: (Used with WEP-encrypted networks) The client must respond to a challenge from the AP.
+However, this method is almost obsolete.

+    > **Note**: Open authentication with encryption means the AP accepts any client but disconnects those sending unencrypted or incorrectly encrypted data frames.

+3. **Association**:
+  The final step is association, where the client and access point formally record their connection:

+    - The client sends an association request.
+    - The AP replies with an association response, officially tracking the client.

+    At this stage, the client might still need to meet additional security requirements (e.g., WPA authentication) before gaining full access to the network.

+#### 🔒 Security Mechanisms
+While wired networks have a basic security advantage due to their physical access requirements, wireless networks expand accessibility, creating the need for additional security measures.

+##### 🛡️ Basic Security Mechanisms
+Some of basic measures are considered "*security by obscurity*" and are relatively easy to bypass.
+Below, we explain their functionality and limitations.

+- **MAC Filtering**:
+Access points (APs) can check the MAC address of a client during the authentication phase.
+If the client's MAC address isn’t in a predefined list, the AP denies the connection.
+  - **Limitation**: Attackers can easily spoof MAC addresses to bypass this filter.

+- **“Hidden” Wireless Networks**:
+APs typically broadcast their SSID in regular announcements called **beacons**.
+To "hide" the network, the AP can omit the SSID from these beacons, making it slightly harder for attackers to detect the network.
+Hovewer, Microsoft recommends announcing the SSID to improve client security (e.g., Windows Vista and later prefer beacon-based discovery to avoid constant probe requests).
+  - **Limitations**: Hidden SSIDs offer minimal protection since the SSID is still exposed during client connection attempts.

+- **Ignoring Broadcast Probe Requests**:
+Clients often send broadcast probe requests (without specifying an SSID) to detect nearby networks.
+APs can be configured to ignore these requests, preventing unauthorized clients from discovering the network.
+  - **Limitations**: This requires all authorized clients to be **preconfigured** with the correct network details.

+##### 🔑 Authentication
-A: First, it's important to understand the distinction between authentication and encryption in wireless security:
+First, it's important to understand the distinction between authentication and encryption in wireless security:
 - **Authentication** is the process of verifying a client's identity and producing a session key, which is then used in the encryption process;
 - **Encryption** secures the data transmitted between the client and the access point.

-Both processes occur at Layer 2 of the OSI model, which means they take place before a user even receives an IP address.
-In 802.11 wireless networks, encryption only secures the data frames between the access point and the client; other information like MAC addresses and management frames (e.g., probes, beacons) remains unencrypted.
+Both processes occur at Layer 2 of the OSI model (Data Link Layer), which means they take place before a user even receives an IP address.

 **WPA (Wi-Fi Protected Access)** was introduced as an improvement over the older **WEP (Wired Equivalent Privacy)** standard.
 WPA provides enhanced encryption and authentication mechanisms to better protect wireless networks.

 It comes in two main forms:
 - **WPA Pre-Shared Key (WPA-PSK)**: In this mode, a shared key is used to generate encryption keys that secure the session.
 The key is known by both the access point and the clients on the network.
 - **WPA Enterprise**: This version is designed for larger and more secure networks, such as in businesses or institutions.
 Instead of a pre-shared key, it uses a more robust authentication method that involves a **RADIUS (Remote Authentication Dial-In User Service)** server.